-- rebate or reduce any charge, in respect of any Unit Holder or group of Unit Holders - vary the amount or calculation basis of any fees. - start charging entry fees (which would apply to applications and/or switches) and/or exit fees (which would apply to withdrawals and/or switches). - apply or change buy/sell spreads (on applications, withdrawals and/or switches). - agree with the Supervisor that its fee is increased, on at least one month's notice to Unit Holders.
+- rebate or reduce any charge, in respect of any Unit Holder or group of Unit Holders. - vary the amount or calculation basis of any fees. - start charging entry fees (which would apply to applications and/or switches) and/or exit fees (which would apply to withdrawals and/or switches). - apply or change buy/sell spreads (on applications, withdrawals and/or switches). - start charging the Supervisor fee.